victormaricato/lof-gof-predictor/README.md

 ## Reproducing the experiment

-All experiments are listed under `ESM1v`, you might need to generate the embeddings using `Get ESM Embeddings.ipynb` and then proceeding to the `ESM1v/Training with ESM 1v.ipynb`.
+All experiments are listed under `ESM1v`; you might need to generate the embeddings using `Get ESM Embeddings.ipynb` and then proceed to the `ESM1v/Training with ESM 1v.ipynb`.
 The plots reported in the study are under `ESM1v/EDA - ESM1v.ipynb`

 ## Citation

-This will be filled after publication.
+This will be filled out after publication.